 Believe it or not, Average Order Value (AOV) is one of the most dominant metrics for every eCommerce store that desires to grow its revenue.
-Apart from customer lifetime value and eCommerce conversion rate, it happens to be one of the key components of ecommerce optimization.
+Apart from customer lifetime value and eCommerce conversion rate, it happens to be one of the key components of eCommerce optimization.

 However, it is frequently hard to figure out where you actually stand.
-Considering this, here is an in-depth blog that explains you the significance of AOV, how it is calculated, and different ways to improve it.
+Considering this, here is an in-depth blog that explains to you the significance of AOV, how it is calculated, and different ways to improve it.

 So, let’s get started.